larissaantunes/library-database-/README.md

 ## How to run
 1. Run schema.sql to create the database
 2. Run tables.sql to create tables with relationships
+3. Run AlterTable.sql to alter and drop table
-3. Run insert_data.sql to add sample data
+4. Run insert_data.sql to add sample data
-4. Run queries.sql to test queries and complex JOIN operations
+5. Run queries.sql to test queries and complex JOIN operations

 ## Skills Demonstrated
 - Database modeling and normalization